Aftermath of the Winter War: Soviet views

-During the period between the war and the perestroika in late 1980s, Soviet historiography leaned solely on Vyacheslav Molotov's speeches on the Winter War.
-In his radio speech of 29 November 1939, Molotov argued that the Soviet Union had tried for two months to negotiate guarantees of security for Leningrad.
-However, the Finns had taken a hostile stance to "please foreign imperialists".
-The Finns had undertaken military provocation and the Soviets could no longer hold to nonaggression pacts.
-According to Molotov, the Soviets did not want to occupy or annex Finland; the goal was purely to secure Leningrad.
+During the period between the war and the perestroika in late 1980s, Soviet historiography leaned solely on the Soviet foreign minister Vyacheslav Molotov's comments on the Winter War.
+In his radio speech of 29 November 1939, Molotov argued that the Soviet Union had been trying for two months to negotiate guarantees for the security for Leningrad.
+However, the Finns had taken a hostile stance in order to "please foreign imperialists".
+The Finns had undertaken military provocation and the Soviets could no longer honor nonaggression pacts.
+According to Molotov, Soviets did not want to occupy or annex Finland; the goal was purely to secure Leningrad.

-Another source, later used widely in Soviet historiography, was the Molotov speech in front of the Supreme Soviet on 29 March 1940.
-Molotov blamed Western countries for starting the war and argued that they had used Finland as a proxy to fight the Soviet Union.
-The Western Allies had furthermore tried to take neutral Sweden and Norway along with them.
-The main "villains" for the Soviets were the United Kingdom and France, but also Sweden, the United States, and Italy, who had issued massive amounts of matériel, money, and numbers of men, to Finland.
-According to Molotov, the Soviet Union was merciful in peace terms, as the problem of Leningrad security had been solved.
+Another source, later used widely in Soviet historiography, was the speech of Molotov to the Supreme Soviet on 29 March 1940.
+Molotov blamed western countries for instigating the war and argued that they had used Finland as a proxy to fight against the Soviet Union.
+The Allies had furthermore tried to persuade Sweden and Norway to join the conflict.
+The main "antagonists" in Soviet eyes were the United Kingdom and France, but also Sweden, the United States, and Italy, which had issued massive amounts of materials, money, and manpower to Finland.
+According to Molotov, the Soviet Union was merciful in peace terms, as the problem of Leningrad's security had been solved.

-It is speculated that Stalin had practically wiped out his intelligence apparatus during the purges, thus damaging the effectiveness of spies in Finland and other countries, as well as cowing operatives into writing the kind of reports they thought Stalin wanted to read.
-Thus, he was not aware of the real situation in Finland and amongst the Allies.
-Soviet intelligence sources were informing their leadership of Allied plans to intervene in the war, but not of the details or the Allies' actual unpreparedness.
-Therefore, the Soviets felt forced to seek a premature end to the war before the Allies intervened and declared war on the Soviet Union.
+It has been speculated that Stalin had practically wiped out his intelligence apparatus during the purges, thus damaging the effectiveness of spies in Finland and other countries, as well as cowing operatives into telling Stalin what he wanted to hear.
+He therefore was not aware of the real situation in Finland and amongst the Allies.
+Soviet intelligence sources had reported on Allied plans to intervene in the war, but not on the actual unpreparedness of the Allies.
+Therefore, the Soviets felt forced to seek a premature end to the war before possible Allied intervention and declaration of war on the Soviet Union.